mcpasin/For-Loops-to-Automatize-Predictive-Models/README.md

 For-Loops-to-Automatize-Predictive-Models
 =========================================

-Some examples on how to incorporate for loops in predictive models and analyse quickly large datasets
+Some examples on how to use for loops to analyse large datasets and build predictive models quickly.

-The following functions will build a prediction model for a large datasets using only the top 5 predictors.

-This is an example presented by Roger Peng in his Develpoing Data Products Class, part of Data Science Specialization offered by Coursera.
-For more info go to "Building R Packages Demo" class.